justinmeiners/efficient-programming-with-components/17_adaptive_merge_sort.md

     }

-Even though we aren't worry about it now, we can see the buffer will need to be big enough to copy the entire left half in, so about size `n/2`.
+Even though we aren't worried about it now, we can see the buffer will need to be big enough to copy the entire left half in, so about size `n/2`.

-Note that the buffer doens't have to match the type of the container.
+Note that the buffer doesn't have to match the type of the container.
 We will probably use an array for buffer, but `I` could be an iterator for a linked list.
 This is a general principle, relax type requirements.